ClementMathew/Quest_Assignments/Day_3/Problems/Infinite Insertion Using Array Resizing.md

             }

-            // Insering infinite elements to fixed size array by resizing with minimal two insertions.
+            // Inserting infinite elements to fixed size array by resizing with minimal two insertions.

             int[] numbers2 = new int[0];
             int index = 0;